agnesvanbelle/tictactempo/README.md

 General usage is

 1. You first `get` a .csv file for a sprint.
 This will contain relevant stories, based on board ID & project IDs.
-2. Using a csv editor, in this csv file you put your time estimates per story (relative) or per day (absolute)
+2. Using a csv editor, in this csv file you put your time estimates per story (relative) or per day (absolute).
 3. You `put` your updated csv file back into JIRA Tempo.
-This will update your timesheet for that sprint.
+This will update your timesheet for that sprint, also according to a parameter denoting your total amount of hours in that sprint.

 Additionally you can `delete` all logged time for a sprint.